darvaya/darvaya-ai-chatbot/README.md

 # DarvayaAI Chatbot

 A commercial-ready AI chatbot built with Next.js, featuring authentication, analytics, and monitoring.
+Optimized for deployment on Railway.

 ## Features